abkarim/stealthseminar-24hour-timer/README.md

 # 24 hour timer

-Add 24 hour timer in StealthSeminar registration page.
+Add 24 hour timer in StealthSeminar registration page.But you have the option to **reduce hours**.
+This timer is static,page refresh will reset timer to the default time.

 ![App Screenshot](screenshot.png)